numericalEFT/.github/profile/README.md

 ![NumericalEFT](/profile/assets/numericalEFT.svg)

 Most of the components have been published as independent packages, so that user has the freedom to try them separately.
 The package is in development stage.
-Many components are still missing.
-Here we list the components that are production ready:
+The following packages are production ready.

+### Core and Tools Level:

 - [Lehmann.jl](https://github.com/numericalEFT/Lehmann.jl): Discrete Lehmann representation (DLR) for imaginary-time/Matsubara frequency Green's function.
 For a generic Green's function at a temperature T, DLR is capable of representing it up to a given accuracy ϵ with a cost ~ log(1/T)log(1/ϵ), signicantly cheaper than a naive approach with a cost ~ 1/(Tϵ).